-Attached is a letter from Peter Walker (Devon Local Authority) for you to read regarding schools authorising absences and time away from school.
-This is the guidance that we get as a school and have to follow.
-As we are a community which depends on tourism for it’s income, I know sometimes you need to holiday outside of ‘official’ holiday times.
-This makes applying the policy difficult for SWSF coastal schools.
+As we are a community which depends on tourism for its income, I know sometimes you need to holiday outside of ‘official’ holiday times.
+This makes applying the Attendance Policy difficult for coastal schools.

-Under normal circumstances as a Federation we will not authorise holidays during term time.
+Under normal circumstances we will not authorise holidays during term time.

 Whether or not we can authorise holidays which you consider to be ‘exceptional circumstances’ depends on a number of factors.
 Before you fill out a form or book a holiday please make an appointment to come in to speak to me about the requested absence for your child.
 During the meeting we will look at:

 - Your child’s attendance so far this year – this needs to be above 95%.